 - Fully or semi-automate online processes to save time and money

-If you’re thinking of investing in a new website, we recommend you check out our free Online Business Health Checklist.
-We designed this checklist to help you make the most of your website and expand your marketing reach through simple social media engagement.
+If you’re new in business, I recommend you sign up for my FREE Marketing Challenge.
+It’s designed to help you make the most of your online presence by increasing your exposure and building a strong reputation.
 There’s even some activities on this list that you can do while your new website is being built.

 ~ Karen Ahl

 If you haven’t had a website built before, you might feel intimidated or unsure about the process and you may have questions and concerns.
 It’s all okay.
 Like with any industry, there are plenty of myths that can make the whole process sound daunting.
 It doesn’t have to be that way.
 I very much believe in being totally open and transparent so that our web design clients feel informed and comfortable with everything that is going on.

 So let’s bust some of the most common web design myths and misconceptions and how you can ensure your web design process is a pleasant and easy one.